BokaPaatha/thebrutepoint.github.io/_posts/2015-11-08-eclipse-github-first-helloworld-app.markdown

 - Choose to publish.
 - You should be good.

-> [Good comprehensive article by Vogella]. (http://www.vogella.com/tutorials/EclipseGit/article.html)
+[Good comprehensive article by Vogella] (http://www.vogella.com/tutorials/EclipseGit/article.html).